jvw3/travel-buddy-capstone/README.md

   git clone https://github.com/jvw3/travel-buddy-api.git
 ```

-Host API using json-server on port 8099
+- Host API using json-server on port 8099

 ```
 cd travel-buddy-api
 json-server database.json -p 8099 -w
 ```

-Change to travel-buddy-capstone directory using "cd"
+- Change to travel-buddy-capstone directory using "cd"

+- Install dependencies using npm install

-In the travel-buddy-capstone directory, Host the project using npm start.
+- In the travel-buddy-capstone directory, Host the project using npm start.

 ```
 cd travel-buddy-capstone